innovianhq/Innovian.Contrib.Dapr.StateQueryBuilder/CONTRIBUTING.md

 And that's it!
 Thank you for your contribution!

-A quick thank you to the maintainers of SoCreate's [Service Fabric Distributed Cache](https://github.com/SoCreate/service-fabric-distributed-cache) project for the general layout of the repository documentation.
+Speaking of, I'd like to give a brief thank you to the maintainers of SoCreate's [Service Fabric Distributed Cache](https://github.com/SoCreate/service-fabric-distributed-cache) project for the general layout of the repository documentation.